itay-ye/Cline/workshop-notes.md

     Now, let's get Cline to figure this out.
 In the Cline chat, you can send a message like this:

     ```
-    The project isn't running.
-Can you look at the terminal output and help me fix it?
+    The project isn't building.
+Can you look at the build output and help me fix it?
     Here's the error:
     [Paste the error message from your terminal here]
     ```